An Image-based Typology for Visualization: Introduction

-\textbf{Why a categorization based on visual appearance?} \IEEEpubidadjcol In our work, we consider visualization images to be standalone entities, and we posit that categorizing them enables us to derive new insights.
-Our own past work would have benefited from the existence of such a categorization.
-When creating the BeauVis scale \cite{He:2023:BeauVis}, for example, our research method required participants to rate a range of images on their perceived beauty, and showing images with a representative range of visual appearances in the rating tasks was important.
-More generally, when developing a new research method for various applications, testing the method on a representative set of images is important.
-A categorization focused on visual appearance also allows us to conduct a dedicated historical analysis. \tochange{We can observe and compare the evolution of rendering styles, \et, and contextual representations within a category~\cite{koesten2023subjective}, compare design styles across categories, and attempt to reason about possible influences such as individual papers, designers, or rendering hardware.} Finally, for writing overview articles, textbooks, or lecture series, categorizations based on \et can highlight the variety of approaches to specific techniques or identify aspects that need further investigation.
+\textbf{Why a categorization based on visual appearance?} \IEEEpubidadjcol We consider visualization images to be standalone entities, and we posit that categorizing them enables us to derive new insights.
+For example, when developing a new research method for various applications, testing the method on a representative set of images is important; for an example see the development of the BeauVis scale \cite{He:2023:BeauVis}.
+In addition, a categorization focused on visual appearance also allows us to conduct a dedicated historical analysis.
+We can observe and compare the evolution of rendering styles and contextual representations within a category~\cite{koesten2023subjective}, compare design styles across categories, and attempt to reason about possible influences such as individual papers, designers, or rendering hardware.
+Finally, for writing overview articles, textbooks, or lecture series, categorizations based on the main visual focus of attention can highlight the variety of approaches to specific techniques or identify aspects that need further investigation.